TypeScript

 React.forwardRef

-If we use the function component, we may report an error that ref cannot be found.
+If we use the function component, it may report an error that ref cannot be found.
 At this time, we need to use React.forwardRef

-, but it should be noted that the type also needs to be modified accordingly.
+, but it should be noted that the type must also be modified accordingly.

 Dynamic increase

 Sometimes I need to dynamically update the key of an Object.
-For convenience, we can set the key to any, so that any key can be used, excess JSON.parse
+For convenience, we can set the key to any, so that any key can be used, and JSON.parse is unnecessary.

 name: string;